 Once the CA issues the completed certificate, either paste or upload it into Certificate field at the bottom right of Add Certificate popup.
-The certificate is not usable on Avi Vantage until this step is complete.
+The certificate is not usable on NSX Advanced Load Balancer until this step is complete.

 Note: It can take several days for the CA to return the finished certificate.
 Meanwhile, you can close Add Certificate popup to return to SSL/TLS Certificates page.
 The new certificate will appear in the table with a gray status, indicating it is still waiting for the completed cert.
 When you receive the completed certificate, click the edit icon for the certificate to open the Edit Certificate, paste the certificate, and click on Save to finish.

-You may directly import an existing PEM or PKCS /#12 SSL/TLS certificate into Avi Vantage (such as from another server or load balancer).
+You can directly import an existing PEM or PKCS /#12 SSL/TLS certificate into NSX Advanced Load Balancer (such as from another server or load balancer).
 A certificate will have a corresponding private key, which must also be imported.
-Avi Vantage automatically generates the key for self-signed or CSR certificates, hence such certs do not require separate steps for the key.
+NSX Advanced Load Balancer automatically generates the key for self-signed or CSR certificates, hence such certs do not require separate steps for the key.

 To import the certificate:

-- Upload File - Click on Upload File button, select the PEM or PKCS #12 file, then click on green Validate button to parse the file.
-If the upload is successful, Key field will be populated.
+- Upload File - Click the Upload File button, select the PEM file (containing both Certificate and Key), click the green Validate button to parse the file.
+If the upload is successful, both the Key and Certificate text boxes will be populated.

-- Certificate - Add the certificate in Certificate field if this is not already populated from the previous step.
-You may do this by copying-pasting or file upload, as described above.
+- Certificate - Add the certificate in the Certificate text box by copying-pasting or file upload, as described above.

-- Key Passphrase - If desired, you may add and validate a key passphrase to encrypt the private key.
+- Key Passphrase - If desired, you can add and validate a key passphrase to encrypt the private key.

 - Import - Select Import to finish adding the new certificate and key.
-The key will be embedded with the certificate and treated as one object within the Avi Vantage UI.
+The key will be embedded with the certificate and treated as one object within the NSX Advanced Load Balancer UI.

 Certificates require a trusted chain of authority to be considered valid.
 If the certificate used is directly generated by a certificate authority that is known to all client browsers, no certificate chain is required.
 However, if there are multiple levels required, an intermediate certificate may be necessary.
 Clients will often traverse the path indicated by the certificate to validate on their own if no chain certificate is presented by a site, but this adds additional DNS lookups and time for the initial site load.
 The ideal scenario is to present the chain certificates along with the site certificate.

 If a chain certificate, or rather a certificate for a certificate authority is uploaded via the root/intermediate certificate create option, it will be added to the Certificate Authority section.
-Avi Vantage will automatically build the certificate chain if it detects a next link in the chain should exist.
+NSX Advanced Load Balancer will automatically build the certificate chain if it detects a next link in the chain should exist.

 To validate a certificate has been attached to a chain certificate, hover over the certificate’s name in SSL Certificates table at the top of the page.